bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 _Iterate through the list once and add each value to the dict if it does not already contain an element that, when added, gives a sum of n._

+- [x] Swap Nodes
+> Build a Binary Tree and swap children of nodes at particular depths.
+After each round of swapping, traverse the tree in-order and print the values of nodes.

+_Build a tree using queue, for each pair of children to be inserted, pop a parent from the queue and add children to it._

 ## Sorting
  - [x] Sorting: Bubble sort